Boundary-induced singularity in strongly-correlated quantum systems at finite temperature: Exotic bulk entropy induced by entanglement-bath Hamiltonians

 The coupling strengths have odd parity while magnetic fields exhibit even parity when changing from the left to the right environment.
-Same as the ground-state cases, this is possibly because that couplings are antiferromagnetic and the magnetic fields are uniform.
+Same as the ground-state cases, this is because the couplings are antiferromagnetic, and the magnetic field is uniform.

-The difference from the ground-state cases is that the strengths of the couplings here are temperature adaptive and vary with $T'$.
+The difference from the ground-state case is that the strengths of the couplings here vary with $T'$.
 See Fig. \ref{Fig3} for the coupling strengths and magnetic fields in the EBHs at $h=0.5$ [Eq. (\ref{eq-Ising})] with different $T'$.
-Note in principle, the spins-$1/2$'s on the boundaries of the QES can be replaced by the high-dimensional spins~\cite{PhysRevE.93.053310, PhysRevB.96.155120}.
+Note that the spins-$1/2$'s on the boundaries of the QES \B{corresponds $\chi=2$ on the boundary MPS's}, and in principle, it can be replaced by the high-dimensional spins~\cite{PhysRevE.93.053310, PhysRevB.96.155120} \R{with $\chi >2$.}

-In comparison with the realization of the bulk thermodynamics of the inhomogeneous system $\hat{H}_{\text{inho}}(J)$ [Eq. (\ref{eq-Hinf})] , an advantage of employing the QES scheme is that it concerns the bounded strengths of the couplings.
+In comparison with the realization of the bulk thermodynamics of the inhomogeneous system $\hat{H}_{\text{inho}}(J)$ [Eq. (\ref{eq-Hinf})], an advantage of employing the QES scheme is that it concerns the bounded strengths of the couplings.
 For $\hat{H}_{\text{inho}}(J)$, $J$ increases linearly as $T'$ lowers [Eq. (\ref{eq-Tp})].
-Therefore, low $T'$'s requires large coupling strength J which is chagllengling for the experiment realization.
+Therefore, \B{a low $T'$} requires a large coupling strength $J$ which is challenging for the experiment realization.
 With the QES, the coupling strengths in the EBHs are bounded.
 Down to the low $T'$, the strengths of all terms in the EBHs converge to some finite values with the order of magnitude $O(10^{-1})$.

-Moreover, a discontinuous point is observed at $1/T' \simeq 31.46(0)$, which we dub as the \textit{boundary quench point} (BQP) (denoted by $T'_Q$).
-A straightforward property is that below BQP, the EBHs becomes approximately identical to those of the ground state (see the dash lines in Fig.~\ref{Fig3}).
-We will come back to the BQP below with more properties from the perspective of bulk entropy.
+Moreover, a discontinuous point is observed at \R{$1/T' \simeq 38.46$}, which we dub as the \textit{boundary quench point} (BQP) (denoted by $T'_Q$). \R{It can be observed straightforwardly in Fig.~\ref{Fig3} that for $ T' < T'_Q $, the coupling strengths of EBHs become approximately identical to those obtained in the ground state (see the dash lines).
+It means that for $ T' < T'_Q $, the bath is dominated by the ground-state physics, and the effects of the bath to the bulk become the same as those of the bath obtained for the ground-state simulation.
+Such a ``transition'' indicated by the BQP is driven by the $T'$ of the environments, differing from the thermodynamic phase transitions that are driven by thermal fluctuations of the whole system.} We will come back to the BQP below with more properties from the perspective of bulk entropy.